gaogaotiantian/viztracer/docs/source/advanced_usage.rst

 Log Variable
 ------------

-You can log any variable by its name without making any changes to your source code.
+You can log any variable by its name and regex without making any changes to your source code.
 This is like adding ``print`` after assigning the variable without actually writing the code.
 The log will appear in the report as an instant event